SINAMINANIM/musicplayer.github.io/README.md

-# webrite porject my brain si so slow rn
+# porject my brain si so slow rn
+NOT EVEN THE RIGHT PROJECT NOOOOOOOO